andrewkbank/GPS-Save-Our-Drivers/README.md

 Apex has 3x Garmin Forerunner 35 watches recording at 1 Hz with Doppler speed.

 ### Multi-Watch Pushbar Mounting
-- You can mount **1, 2, or all 3 Garmin watches** onto the buggy pushbar (e.g. one on the left bar, one on the right bar).
+- You can mount **1, 2, or all 3 Garmin watches** onto the buggy pushbar.
 - **Auto-Detection of Same Roll**: Because Garmin internal clocks synchronize to GPS satellite atomic time upon satellite lock, the software automatically detects when multiple watches were recording the same roll.
 - **Sensor Fusion & Spline Smoothing**: The system combines multiple 1 Hz streams, performing spatial averaging, Doppler velocity fusion, and local metric spline smoothing to eliminate individual 3–5m GPS noise and deliver a smooth, crisp speed and trajectory profile.